Insight & Foresight

 Associated products - Introducing purchasing

-Interaction: Explore pathways and data across the UI
+Interaction: Explore pathway data across the UI

-Onload: Auto-centre on attributes of interest - users explore from the centre of screen
+Auto-centre on attributes of interest

 Research & discovery